 Alexandria has been consistently active in her professional association, working alongside and representing her colleagues by serving on various committees.
 In this capacity, she served nearly a decade as a Retirement Consultant for the Alberta Teachers’ Association.

 Alexandria holds an Honours Bachelor of Science degree from the University of Western Ontario as well as a Bachelor of Education – Master of Teaching degree from the University of Calgary.
 She was an Edwin Parr nominee in 2008.

-Alexandria is a member of the Human Resources and Compensation Committee.
+Alexandria is a member of the Governance Committee and the Investment Committee.

 Tim joined the ATRF Board in March 2020.
 His last role before retirement was President and Chief Executive Officer of the Credit Union Deposit Guarantee Corporation.
 Prior to that, he spent almost 25 years with the Government of Alberta, the last seven years as Deputy Minister.

 Tim spent most of that time in the Finance Ministry as Deputy Minister, Controller, and acting Chief Internal Auditor.
 He was also Deputy Minister in the Alberta government ministries of Education, and Seniors and Community Supports.

 Tim served on several boards including the Public Service Pension Board, Alberta Capital Financing Authority, AIMCo, Credit Union Deposit Guarantee Corporation, and the Public Sector Accounting Board of the Association of Professional Accountants.
 Tim holds a Bachelor of Commerce degree from the University of Alberta and a chartered professional accountant designation.